www.springerle.com

 Cards with mold-embossed paper reliefs are still a special personal surprise as Christmas greetings, good wishes for the New Year and many other occasions.

-The oldest historical records on the manufacture of mold-embossed paper reliefs can be found at the Nuremberg Municipal Library and date back to 1510.
+The oldest historical records on the manufacture of mold-embossed paper castings can be found at the Nuremberg Municipal Library and date back to 1510.

 Recipe for Paper Reliefs